-- Section 20.01 Only Approved vehicles that follow the guidelines of this section and any section pertaining to the particular class are allowed to participate with the FRCCA. - (a) The driver is responsible for verifying the eligibility of the racecar. - (b) Pro-built engines are subject to indiscriminate tear down at the expense of the driver.
-This only applies to FRCCA Spec Club Classes (Formula Tyro F/T, Formula Sixteen Hundred F/S, and Formula Pro-Avanti F/PA).
+Section 20.01 Only Approved vehicles that follow the guidelines of this section and any section pertaining to the particular class are allowed to participate with the FRCCA.

+- (a) The driver is responsible for verifying the eligibility of the racecar. - (b) Engines are subject to indiscriminate tear down at the expense of the driver.